TreacherousDev/Silicon/README.md

 ---
 ## Quick Start

+Follow these steps to quickly set up and begin using Silicon with Cubic Castles:
-1. Launch Cubic Castles and log in
+1. Launch Cubic Castles and log into your account
-2. Launch Silicon
+2. Run the Silicon application after Cubic Castles is open.
-3. Check "CONNECTED" status to verify that the program is working successfully
+3. In the information tab, check that the "CONNECTED" indicator is active.
+This confirms Silicon is successfully linked to the game.
-4. Basic camera enhancements are active by default (unlocked rotations RMB & Arrow keys)
-5. Toggle "Freecam" to detach the camera from your character
+4. Toggle the "Freecam" button to detach the camera from your character.
-6. Use WASD + Shift/Ctrl for movement and IJKL for rotation
-7. Adjust FOV and Camera Distance sliders as desired
+  Move with `W` `A` `S` `D` keys
+  Ascend with `Shift`, descend with `Ctrl`
+  Rotate the camera with `RMB` + mouse drag or `Arrow Keys`
+5. Fine-tune your view using the sliders:
+   **Distance to Focal Point:** Set to the lowest value to emulate 1st Person FOV
+   **Field of View:** Vanilla zoom method, expanded to a wider range of 10° to 135°
+   **Sight Range:** Game fog visibility
+6. For clean screenshots or cinematics, use:
+   **Hide UI:** to remove interface elements
+   **Hide Player:** to make your character invisible (Recommended for 1st Person POV)
+   **Hide Nametags:** to disable floating names above players (Recommended for 1st Person POV)

 ---
 ## Features

-### Default Camera Enhancements
 Silicon provides several improvements to the default camera system that are active immediately upon connection:
 - Unlocked vertical rotation allowing you to see blocks from below
 - Improved camera height to center on the qbee's head instead of below its feet